University of Illinois System

 Policy on Financial Conflicts of Interests in Research

-This Policy applies to the University of Illinois System, including the universities at Urbana-Champaign, Chicago, and Springfield, the System Offices, and the University Hospital (collectively “University”), and Key Organizational Leaders of the University.
+This Policy applies to the University of Illinois System, including the universities at Urbana-Champaign, Chicago including the University Hospital, and Springfield, and the System Offices, (collectively “University”), and Key Organizational Leaders1 of the University.

-Key Organizational Leader: An administrator of the University at the dean or equivalent level or higher and/or who possesses delegated organizational decision-making authority over personnel appointments, salaries, promotions, and/or allocation of organizational resources for individuals involved in the design, conduct, reporting, review, or oversight of research.
+Key Organizational Leader: System president, vice president, or a university administrator at the dean or equivalent level or higher and/or who possesses delegated organizational decision-making authority over personnel appointments, salaries, promotions, and/or allocation of organizational resources for individuals involved in the design, conduct, reporting, review, or oversight of research.

-Significant Financial Interest: A financial interest is significant when there is a reasonable probability that the existence of the financial interest could bias research or a research related business transaction.
+Significant Financial Interest: A financial interest is a situation in which there is a reasonable probability that the existence of the financial interest could bias research or a research related business transaction.
 The following financial interests of the University or of Key Organizational Leaders are considered significant:

 1. The University holds a patent, license, or other intellectual property interest in a product or technology that is the subject of University research.